-MkSaaS uses next-intl for internationalization, allowing you to create multi-language applications with ease.
-With the built-in i18n support, you can create localized UI components, email templates, and more to provide a better experience for users worldwide.
+MkSaaS template supports internationalization by default, allowing you to create localized UI components, email templates, and more to provide a better experience for users worldwide.

 i18n: {